nickjackolaisen/BusinessInitiaitive/authors/jack-nicholaisen.md

 <p>
 I started <a href="https://www.businessinitiative.org/"> Business Initiative</a> in 2020 (Formerly llcpalace.com).
 All of this came after I had wanted to start my own LLC for a clothing business.
 I was disappointed in how complicated and unclear the information was about limited liability companies.
 </p>
-<p>Since then, I have spent the last four years researching everything there is to know about this business structure and other types of businesses.
+<p>Since then, I have spent the last five years researching everything there is to know about this business structure and other types of businesses.
 I have dug through all of the mess of information and am presenting it in the most clear and organized way to help others in their entrepreneurial journeys.
 </p>
 <p>
 Here is a little bit about my background and a few of my experiences: